 The Chemistry Lab is a very sensitive and accident-prone area, has vital safety issues and procedures and proper precautions are undertaken Awareness is the most fundamental rule of operating a Chemistry Lab.

-Awareness: The following rules are in
+Awareness: The following rules are in place:

 Students are advised to always follow the basic concept of RAMP during the practical classes.
 They are instructed to follow the guidelines regarding the Dos and Don'ts strictly.
 Experiments or practical classes are always performed in presence of the Faculty and with proper PPE (Personal Protective Equipment).Lists of toxic, flammable, explosive and other hazardous chemicals are provided to the students and they are required to study them before handling them.
 All the chemicals are labelled properly.
 Students are always advised to avoid unlabelled reagents and the reagents which are not in good condition.
 Specific experiments that use hazardous chemicals are performed under the chemical fume hood in presence of the teacher.
 Faculty members, Lab attendants and even few students of each classes are trained how to operate the necessary instruments to control the situation under emergency condition.